Caring for Your Senior Dog: The Ins and Outs

 At least it does when it comes to dog breeds and lifespans.
 Generally speaking, big breeds do not live as long as small breeds.
 Saint Bernards become senior dogs at 7 years whereas Chihuahuas do not become seniors until about 12 years or older.
 In fact, toy breeds like Chihuahuas can live to a ripe old age of 15 to 20 years.

 Therefor, you need to factor in your dog’s breed as well as body condition when you are planning for all of the age driven changes that are happening with your senior dog.

 Heed Your Vet’s Advice

 Your vet knows a lot more about your senior dog’s general health than you, so pay attention to the advice they give you.
 The vet also needs your input.
 Along with a cursory exam, your vet will typically ask these questions about your dog:

 - Any noticeable changes in hearing and vision?

-- How is his or her’s agility, mobility and playfulness levels?
+- How is their agility, mobility, and playfulness levels?

-- How is his or her’s disposition, alertness or temperament?
+- How is their disposition, alertness or temperament?